nergmada/secua/docs/index.md

 --Warning@Secua: The data is not a multiple of 128 bits, we will automatically pad this according to PKS7 --8E10C7187151EA93C6A0587913E91F731C2C1EDD74DD6182734C9576538917B65E4CF71BAA7483AFE01B40DC144AFA157416B80EA069E833839071189BA61310
 ```

+## Motivation

+I built Secua as an experimentation with building cryptographic functions.
+As I will make clear here,
+I do not condone or recommend using Secua in applications requiring strong security, or any security for that
+matter.
+The MIT license under which this software is distributed specifically states

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT

+Long story short, I am not responsible for it's quality.

+That said, I fully intend for Secua to be as useful as a real cryptographic library.
+I don't like bad documentation, I don't like the Lua community's lacklustre attitude to
+making packages and libraries hard to include in projects and worse yet, the expectation that
+people have an intimate knowledge of how to use their libraries.

+If at any point you are unsure about what you find in these documents, please open an issue
+and tag @nergmada.